 Charlotte is interested in all aspects of Orthopaedics.
 She is also very keen to encourage and support new graduates and will be starting a Radiography club in 2017 specifically aimed at improving radiographic diagnostic skills of the younger members of the profession in the Yorkshire region.

 Meet the staff.
 Lisa Thompson is our Nursing Manager.
 She is proud to lead our fantastic team of nurses here at Torrington Orthopaedics.
 She started nursing in 1997 and joined Torrington Orthopaedics in 2003.
 Lisa gained her Advanced Surgical Nursing Diploma in 2006 and is part of the hip replacement team, from organising the surgical dates to assisting with surgery.
 She is also the Advanced Imaging Co-ordinator for the CT/MRI patients and referrals.
 Lisa also lectures regularly for local Veterinary Nurses and has also lectured at National Congresses.

 I qualified as an RVN in 2009 and have previously worked in a variety of small animal practices, including a very busy forward thinking first opinion practice.
 Here I was a clinical coach involved with training student veterinary nurses and gained an accredited certificate in small animal hydrotherapy.

 I joined the Torringtons team in March 2014 to increase my knowledge and follow my interest of orthopaedic surgery.
 Here I am currently in my second year of study for the Advanced Nursing Diploma, focussing on my areas of interest which are anaesthesia, theatre practice and surgical nursing.

 My passion lies with anaesthesia and I am very interested in pain management.
-When not at work or studying I am kept very busy with my 2 year old son, Reuben and his very active social life!!
+When not at work or studying I am kept very busy with my young son, Reuben and his very active social life!!